The Ibex 35 rises 2%, leads the rises in Europe and recovers 9,100 points

 The price of the euro against the dollar rises 0.54% to 1.2141 ‘green bills’, while the Spanish risk premium has risen 1.06% to 71.30 basis points, with the interest required on the ten-year bond at 0.59%.

 Crude prices rise more than one percentage point.
-A barrel of West Texas Intermediate (WTI) oil, the reference for the United States, is priced at 65.11 dollars, while Brent crude, the reference for Europe, marks a price of 68.44 dollars.
+A barrel of West Texas Intermediate (WTI) oil, the benchmark for the United States, is priced at $ 65.11, while Brent crude, the benchmark for Europe, is priced at $ 68.44.

 Closing of stock exchanges in Latin America